Herbal fire starters are the perfect way to start the fireplace or wood stove roaring on those cold winter nights.

 All kinds of herbs and dried plant material can be incorporated into these bundles.

-Many herbs can be dried and used in kindling bundles, including Sage, Oregano, Thyme, Lavender, Marjoram, Oregano, Mint, Lemon balm Tansy, Savory, Artemisia, boxwood, Statice flowers, Echinacea, Yarrow, black-eyed Susan seed heads, and even dried licorice plant stems from the hanging baskets.
+Many herbs can be dried and used in kindling bundles, including Sage, Oregano, Thyme, Lavender, Marjoram, Mint, Lemon balm Tansy, Savory, Artemisia, boxwood, Statice flowers, Echinacea, Yarrow, black-eyed Susan seed heads, and even dried licorice plant stems from the hanging baskets.

 Simply layer different dried herbs together and tie them with raffia.
 They can also be braided and hung on the wall, waiting to be used.